apache/libcloud/docs/other/using-http-proxy.rst

 Known limitations
 -----------------

-* HTTP proxies which require authentication are not supported
 * Python 2.6 is not supported
+* Only HTTP basic authentication proxy authorization method is supported

 Examples
 --------